So, You Have A Plan

 According to the U.S. National Library of Medicine, “Severe reactions, including fatalities, have occurred during and immediately after INTRAVENOUS injection of phytonadione, even when precautions have been taken to dilute the phytonadione and to avoid rapid infusion.
 Severe reactions, including fatalities, have also been reported following INTRAMUSCULAR administration.
 Typically these severe reactions have resembled hypersensitivity or anaphylaxis, including shock and cardiac and/or respiratory arrest.
 Some patients have exhibited these severe reactions on receiving phytonadione for the first time.
 Therefore the INTRAVENOUS and INTRAMUSCULAR routes should be restricted to those situations where the subcutaneous route is not feasible and the serious risk involved is considered justified.” (bold emphasis mine)

 The NLM also states that “Benzyl alcohol as a preservative in Bacteriostatic Sodium Chloride Injection has been associated with toxicity in newborns.
-Data are unavailable on the toxicity of other preservatives in this age group.” (source, emphasis mine) The NLM also says that there is “no evidence to suggest” that the 9mgs contained in the shot are enough to be toxic.
+Data are unavailable on the toxicity of other preservatives in this age group.” (source) The NLM also says that there is “no evidence to suggest” that the 9mgs contained in the shot are enough to be toxic.
 However, one study that specifically examined this issue found that the newborn detoxification system needed to process benzyl alcohol is very immature, adding that they “cannot directly answer the issue of safety of ‘low doses’ of benzyl alcohol as found in some medications administered to neonates.” (source)

 Benzyl alcohol has been reported to be associated with a fatal ‘Gasping Syndrome’ in premature infants, says NLM.